manistal/vimcryption/doc/Milestone1.md

 - VIM's existing encryption functionality is limited in configuration options.

-The encryption library is based on Encryption Engines, which implement the header processing and encryption/decryption APIs.
+The encryption library is based on encryption engines, which implement the header processing and encryption/decryption APIs.
 Once a file is loaded and the header is processed, if that file requires vimcryption, the necessary Engine is loaded.
 That engine is then handed the file handle to scan for any additional meta-data it requires.
-Any sybsequent disk reads are done through EncryptionEngine.decrypt(file_descriptor, buffer) and disk writes through EncryptionEngine.encrypt(buffer, file_descriptor).
+Any sybsequent disk reads are done through `EncryptionEngine.decrypt` and disk writes through `EncryptionEngine.encrypt`.

 ## Background